2012–2013 Maribor protests: 21 November 2012 ("The first Maribor uprising")

 On 21 November 2012 election for the National Council was held in Maribor Town Hall, with Kangler being one of the candidates.
-It is speculated that the sole reason for Kangler's candidature for the council was the fact that elected councillors receives immunity from prosecution during the duration of their five-year term.
+It is speculated that the sole reason for Kangler's candidature for the council was that elected councillors receive immunity from prosecution during the duration of their five-year term.
 However, Kangler has denied these claims and stated, one day before the election, that he waives his immunity in case he gets elected.
 Most of the 38 electors were proposed and named by the City Municipality of Maribor and at around 18:15 CET they elected Kangler with a majority vote (25).
 Upon hearing the result, the crowd of about 1,000 non-violent protesters blocked the entrance to the Town Hall, preventing Kangler to leave.
 Kangler then phoned his friend and former kickboxing champion Tomaž Barada in order to escort him to safety.
 At around 20:00 CET, Barada, who is also a member of the Maribor City Council, appeared at the protest concealed with a hoodie and accompanied by about a dozen of masked friends.
 The group then unsuccessfully tried to force their way into the Town Hall only to be pushed back by the police, which was securing the entrance.
 Violence erupted, with two protesters and two members of the police reportedly suffering minor injuries.
 Escorted and under protection of the police, Franc Kangler then left the building and was driven to safety in a police van.
 It is speculated that the actions of Barada and the group of his friends were pre-organized in order to turn the protest into a violent one, which would give the police a legitimate reason to forcibly disperse the protesters and clear the way for Kangler's exit.
 Claims were later denied by Barada, who said that he only wanted to help his friend, the mayor.
 Several hours before the protest, a Facebook group, which calls Kangler to step down from office, posted a message on its wall, that they have received reliable anonymous tip that Kangler has enlisted a group of hooligans with the sole reason to turn the protest into a violent one, and urged protesters to be peaceful and to obey the instruction given by the police.
 During Franc Kangler's last mayoral term, Barada's school of martial arts BB Hwarang received over 150,000 euros of donations from the City Municipality of Maribor.
 After the protests, the Slovenian People's Party revoked Kangler's membership and excluded him from their political party.
 In a press conference one day later, Kangler regretted the decision of the party and stated that he has no intentions of stepping down from office.